goelashwin36/ashwingoel.com/content/blog/sql-injection.md

 lastmod: "2019-06-10+08:00"
 draft: false
 title: "SQL Injection"
-tags: ["sql", "security", "sql injection"]
+tags: ["Sql", "Security", "Sql Injection"]
 # series: ["SQL Injection"]
-categories: ["SQL Injection"]
+categories: ["A Beginner’s Guide to SQL Injection"]
 img: "images/blog/sql-injection/Ashwin-Goel-Sql-Injection.jpeg"
 toc: true
 summary: "SQL injection is a web security vulnerability which allows an attacker to alter the SQL queries made to the database.
 This may lead to disclosure of sensitive datas to the attacker."